GaaneshT/tp/docs/DeveloperGuide.md

 ### `Filter` Command Feature

 The following diagram shows the interaction flow for the command — `filter cg/A`.
-This removes the tag `CS2040` and `Math` from all student records.
+This filters the display list to show all persons with current grade `A`.

 ![FilterSequenceDiagram](images/FilterSequenceDiagram.png)